A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Methodology

-Based on these observations, as shown in Algorithm \ref{alg1}, \mn\ traverses the value of $k$ from small to large.
-If \mn\ finds the smallest $k$ that makes the autocorrelation coefficient $\rho_k$ satisfy the conditions: $\rho_k>\rho_{k-1}, \rho_k>\rho_{k+1}$ and $\rho_k> \mathcal{T}$, the time series is periodic and the length of one period is $k$.
-Otherwise, the time series is aperiodic.
-We cut out the first period of the machines whose workloads are periodic in the training set as a periodic information knowledge base, which is denoted by $X_{period}$.
-To solve the issue of period shift, \mn\ uses a dynamic matching.
-If the workload is periodic, \mn\ finds the sequence $\{X_{t_a},\ldots,X_{t_a+I-1}\}$ in $X_{period}$, whose distance from $X^{enc}_{short}$ is the smallest.
-The distance can be computed either by Mean Square Error (MSE) or by Dynamic Time Warping (DTW).
-Then, \mn\ sets $y_{period}=\{X_{t_a+I},\ldots,X_{t_a+I+J}\}$.
-Otherwise, $\{-1,-1,\ldots,-1\}$ is set to $y_{period}$.
-Such a process is illustrated in Fig. \ref{predMatch}.
+Based on these observations, PePNet traverses the value of $k$ from small to large.
+If PePNet finds the smallest $k$ that makes the autocorrelation coefficient $\rho_k$ satisfy the conditions: $\rho_k>\rho_{k-1}, \rho_k>\rho_{k+1}$ and $\rho_k> \mathcal{T}$, the time series is periodic and the length of one period is $k$.
+Otherwise, it is aperiodic.
+We cut out the first period of the machines whose workloads are periodic in the training set as a periodic information knowledge base, which is denoted by $X_{p}$.
+To solve the issue of period shift, PePNet uses a dynamic matching.
+If the workload is periodic, PePNet finds the sequence $\{X_{t_a},\ldots,X_{t_a+I-1}\}$ in $X_{p}$, whose distance from $\bar{X}$ is the smallest.
+The distance can be computed either by MSE or by Dynamic Time Warping (DTW).
+Then, PePNet sets $y_{p}=\{X_{t_a+I},\ldots,X_{t_a+I+J}\}$.
+Otherwise, $\{-1,-1,\ldots,-1\}$ is set to $y_{p}$.